 Open Data Collaborations

-Crisis Trends empowers journalists, researchers, school administrators, parents, and anyone interested in data to understand the crises their communities face so we can work together to prevent future crises.
+Crisis Text Line empowers journalists, researchers, school administrators, parents, and anyone interested in data to understand the crises their communities face so we can work together to prevent future crises.

-Originally funded by the Robert Wood Johnson Foundation, Crisis Trends has the largest real-time crisis data corpus in the U.S. To date, we’ve exchanged more than 80 million text messages between people in crisis and volunteer Crisis Counselors.
+Crisis Text Line has the largest crisis data corpus in the U.S. To date, we’ve exchanged more than 100 million text messages between people in crisis and volunteer Crisis Counselors.
 Fellows are granted access to a scrubbed and anonymized version of this dataset.

-To participate in the Research Fellows program, you must meet the following requirements:
+To be a Fellow, you must meet the following key requirements:

 Be affiliated with an academic or research institution.
 This includes completing an IRB, having a Principal Investigator that’s a full-time employee of the institution, and the written approval of your institution’s Office of Research or equivalent office.